 Learners should complete the course within 12 weeks.

 Learners will increase their awareness of the range of resources available to clients in specific organisations.
 They will also develop an understanding of the range of media available which can be used to provide information to their own clients.
 The programme will provide them with the skills to recognise when it is appropriate to signpost or refer clients to other agencies and understand how to monitor and evaluate referrals.
 Employers will benefit from their employees becoming more informed and self-assured in their work role and consequently, clients will receive a higher quality service.
 This course covers a range of essential skills for the workplace, which will be useful to learners throughout their careers.
 It provides an introduction to information management, document production and administrative services.
+The course has a credit value of 15 on the Qualifications Credit Framework.

 Candidates work through the course materials for the programme at times convenient to them, so there is no need to attend the college to gain the qualification.